-The level of funding provided for new social and affordable homes continued to grow in 2023 with the proportion of new social or affordable units increasing significantly when compared to previous years.
-This reflects the increased activity in the social and affordable sector by AHB's, local authorities and the Land Development Agency ("LDA") during 2023.
+Throughout 2024, we continued to see an increase in the level of funding provided for new social and affordable homes with the proportion of new social or affordable units once more increasing significantly when compared to previous years.
+This reflects the ongoing activity in the social and affordable sector by AHBs, Local Authorities and the Land Development Agency ("LDA").